 We get a lot of questions about waterproof bionic limbs.
-Here are the waterproof devices available both now and in the near-to-medium future.
+Here are the waterproof devices available both now and in the near-to-medium future as of June 2021.

 - Waterproof Upper Limbs Currently on the Market

 - Waterproof Upper Limbs in the Near Future

 - Waterproof Lower Limbs Currently on the Market